paulsnar/webscreen/README.md

 A simple screensaver, thinly wrapping [WKWebView][].

-Inspired by, but shares no code with, [WebViewScreenSaver][], which uses WebView which doesn't have the sort of performance WKWebView can offer.
+Inspired by, but shares no code with, [WebViewScreenSaver][], which, when this project was created, used WebView, which didn't have the sort of performance WKWebView can offer.
+(Note that this is no longer true so perhaps that might be a better choice for you.)

 [WKWebView]: https://developer.apple.com/documentation/webkit/wkwebview
 [WebViewScreenSaver]: https://github.com/liquidx/webviewscreensaver